Polio eradication: 2001–2005

 In May 2004, the first case of the polio outbreak in Sudan was detected.
 The reemergence of polio led to stepped up vaccination campaigns.
 In the city of Darfur, 78,654 children were immunized and 20,432 more in southern Sudan (Yirol and Chelkou).

 In 2005, there were 1,979 cases of wild poliovirus (excluding vaccine-derived poliovirus).
 Most cases were located in two areas: the Indian subcontinent and Nigeria.
 Eradication efforts in the Indian sub-continent met with a large measure of success.
 Using the Pulse Polio campaign to increase polio immunization rates, India recorded just 66 cases in 2005, down from 135 cases reported in 2004, 225 in 2003, and 1,600 in 2002.

 Yemen, Indonesia, and Sudan, countries that had been declared polio-free since before 2000, each reported hundreds of cases—probably imported from Nigeria.
 On 5 May 2005, news reports broke that a new case of polio was diagnosed in Java, Indonesia, and the virus strain was suspected to be the same as the one that has caused outbreaks in Nigeria.
 New public fears over vaccine safety, which were unfounded, impeded vaccination efforts in Indonesia.
 In summer 2005, the WHO, UNICEF and the Indonesian government made new efforts to lay the fears to rest, recruiting celebrities and religious leaders in a publicity campaign to promote vaccination.

-In the United States on 29 September 2005, the Minnesota Department of Health identified the first occurrence of vaccine derived polio virus (VDPV) transmission in the United States since OPV was discontinued in 2000.
+In the United States on 29 September 2005, the Minnesota Department of Health identified the first occurrence of vaccine-derived poliovirus (VDPV) transmission in the United States since OPV was discontinued in 2000.
 The poliovirus type 1 infection occurred in an unvaccinated, immunocompromised infant girl aged seven months (the index patient) in an Amish community whose members predominantly were not vaccinated for polio.